dspeyer/dspeyer.github.io/magic.md

 **Source:** Mystical connection to martial arts
 **Activation:** any attack +7
 **Cost:** vitality
-**Compatible Schools:**  augment senses, boost, elemental fire, healing, hexing, second sight,
+**Compatible Schools:**  augment senses, boost, elemental fire, healing, hexing, second sight
 **Pri:** 2
-**Extra Ability:** spell craft class for full bab
+**Extra Ability:** spellcraft class for full BAB
 **Restriction:** cannot still-cast

 A monk treats any class with a full attack bonus as having spellcraft as a class skill.
 While this is not true of latent monks, it is true retroactively, so newly activated monks can take many ranks in spellcraft at once.